ShaneOss/perplexitylabs/Readme.md

 # perplexitylabs
-A python api to use labs.perplexity.ai using Selenium
+A python api to use labs.perplexity.ai using Selenium.

 # Usage
 You can import the Perplexity class and use it like this: